SameLight/ITRI-OpenDLA/Prebuilt/Readme.md

 * Divide the SD card with 2 partitions.
 * The 1st partition is the u-boot and boot loader codes (BOOT.BIN & image.ub).
 * The 2nd partition is the media parts including the current directories.
-* After boot-up the system, change to the Prebuilt/resnet_tiny-yolov1 folder, use following command to execute.
+* After boot-up the system, change to the Prebuilt/resnet_tiny-yolov1 folder, use rvm command to execute.

+       % cd your_path/resnet_tiny-yolov1
        % ./rvm –platform linuxfb